 “You’re the best,” he said.

 “Guess he changed his mind,” he said.

-“It’s nothing.
+“Needed to ask him a question.
 Can you pass something along to him at the wedding?”

-“You should come, too,” the cousin said.
+“You should come, too,” he said.

 “And you’re sure he’ll be there?”
-I asked.

 “Where’s Percy?”
 I asked him.